tobijahu/one-time-access/README.md

   setenv.add-response-header  = ( "Strict-Transport-Security" => "max-age=63072000; includeSubdomains; preload", "X-Frame-Options" => "DENY" )
 }
 ```
+It is worth to mention that the above cipher-list excludes a number of ciphers that are deprecated, but still in use.
+Windows XP users for example may not be able to connect to your webserver with the above settings.

 To detect that a file has been accessed via the webserver, it is necessary to activate access logging.
-Therefor I added the following to my `lighttpd.conf` file.
+Therefor I added the following lines to my `lighttpd.conf` file.
 ```
 # Logging
 server.modules += ( "mod_accesslog" )